Tag Archives: raw cacao

 Camu Camu is another amazing food from Peru and like the acai, it is a berry.
 It provides great support to the immune system and helps to ward off viral infections, especially when you are more stressed or anxious than normal.
 It contains bioflavonoids, amino acids, vitamin Bs (thiamin, niacin and riboflavin), plus it has sixty times more vitamin C than an orange.
 It will promote healthy gums, eyes, skin and supports the nervous system (brain) and the circulatory system (heart).

-Maqui (mock-ee), Chilean Wineberry, is yet another powerhouse berry and comes from the Patagonia region of Southern Chile.
+Macqui (mock-ee), Chilean Wineberry, is yet another powerhouse berry and comes from the Patagonia region of Southern Chile.
 It is known for its detoxifying properties and the benefits bestowed by its antioxidants.
 It was used by a tribe of warriors, the Mapuche Indians, who were attributed with great strength and endurance.
 The deep purple berries are loaded with antioxidants, with more than three times those found in acai.
 Maqui berries are very powerful so you only need half as much maqui as you would other berries.
 They have the highest ORAC score of any berry in the world.
 The ORAC (Oxygen Radical Absorbance Capacity) unit, ORAC value, or “ORAC score” is a method of measuring the antioxidant capacity of different foods and supplements.

 The Maqui berry protects your immune system, skin, cardiovascular system, bones and joints.
 It also detoxifies the digestive system and restores metabolism to maximum capacity.
 They renew cells and help improve many diseases as well as fighting the effects of ageing.

-Purple corn
+Purple Corn

-Purple Corn has been grown in Latin America for thousands of years.
+Purple corn has been grown in Latin America for thousands of years.
 It is another food very rich in antioxidants, containing more than blueberries.
 Its gorgeous colour has been used as a naturalfood colouring, and it is often used in Peru to make chichi morada – purple corn drink.

-Mesquite pods
+Mesquite

 Mesquite is actually from Central America, Mexico.
-The long pods are ground up into a low-glycemic, gluten free flour with a sweet nutty taste, which bakes up just like wheat flour – use it instead of half the wheat flour in the recipe.
+The long pods are ground up into a low-glycemic, gluten free flour with a sweet nutty taste, which bakes up just like wheat flour.
+Use it instead of half the wheat flour in the recipe.
 It can be used in raw desserts as it doesn’t need to be cooked.
 You can even add a spoonful to smoothies for a sweeter flavour.
 It is rich in soluble fibres and a great source of calcium, iron, zinc, potassium, manganese and lysine.
 Because it is in fact a legume and not a grain it is higher in protein than grain flours.
 It sits low on the glycemic index and won’t cause blood sugar spikes.

-Inca Berries, or goldenberries, are golden berries about cherry size, which resemble a raisin when they are dried.
+Inca berries, also called cape gooseberries or goldenberries, are golden berries related to the tomato.
+They are about cherry size, have a sweet-tart or tangy flavour and resemble a raisin when they are dried.
 They are high in phosphorous, vitamins A, C, B1, B6 and B12, and are very high in protein for a fruit (16%)

-In order to get the most from your South American Superfoods buy only ones that are organically certified.
-If the foods have been commercially produced they will carry chemical residue and much of the benefits will be lost.
+In order to get the most nutritional benefit from your South American Superfoods buy only ones that are organically certified.
+If the foods have been commercially produced, they will carry chemical residue and much of the benefits will be lost.

-You now have lots of information about some magic foods you can try out.
-If you need some ideas about how to use them there are lots of recipes and ideas out on the web so do a search.
+You now know about these magic foods.
+Try them out, there are lots of recipes and ideas out on the internet.

 Superfoods are the way of the Health Future.
-However, taking superfood supplements on their own are never going to be enough to turn around ill health.
-But by including a range of them as some of the dietary changes that are part of wider changes you make to build your own great health, they are certainly a powerful and effective addition.
+However, taking superfood supplements on their own is never going to be enough to turn around ill health.
+Include a range of them as a regular part of your diet as they are definitely a powerful and effective addition to build your own great health.

 Do you have a favourite South American Superfood?
 How do you use it?
-Post it in the comments below…we’d love to hear.
+Post n the comments below.

 South America is a treasure chest of wonderful superfoods